AirOne-dev/ilucca-birthday-cli/README.md

 ### With docker

 Run `./docker_build.sh` to build the docker image
-Then `./docker_run_server` to run a server that send a message to a slack channel when it's the birthday of someone
+Then `./docker_run_slack` to check if there is a birthday today and send a message to a slack channel

 ## Crontab